-Eleni is a junior in high school from Michigan, where she is part of the quiz bowl and golf teams.
-She loves learning about and teaching math, and she went to Canada/USA Mathcamp 2020.
-Eleni loves playing the violin, folding origami, coin collecting, woodworking, cooking and baking, crocheting, and playing golf.
+Eleni Persinger (she/her) is a senior in high school from Michigan.
+She loves teaching and learning more about math.
+She went to Canada/USA Mathcamp 2020 and 21, and thinking about geometry in higher dimensions is one of her favorite parts of math.
+In her free time, Eleni loves to play the violin, fold origami, crochet, collect coins, do woodworking, bake, and play golf.
 Eleni has two cats that always walk in front of her camera during Zoom calls!

 Emanuele is a postdoc at Harvard University, working at the interface between quantitative biology and applied mathematics.
 He went to college at Università degli Studi di Firenze, where he also obtained a MSc in Applied Math.
 He then moved to Paris (France), where he obtained first a MSc at Université Paris VI and subsequently a PhD from École Polytechnique both on Applied Math to Biology.
 He has always been passionate about teaching, and has been teaching math since his early years in college.
 In his spare time, Emanuele likes playing and producing music with his band, swimming, and traveling.